ultral/ultral.github.io/it/200k_iac.md

 *Objects in a program should be replaceable with instances of their subtypes without altering the correctness of that program.*

-Let us look wilder. *S.O.L.I.D.* it is possible to use in CFM in general, it was not a lucky project.
+Let us be open-minded. *S.O.L.I.D.* is possible to use in CFM in general, it was not a lucky project.
 I would like to describe another project.
-It is an out of box enterprise solution, it supports different databases, application servers and integration interfaces with third-party systems.
-I am going to use this example for describing the rest of *S.O.L.I.D.*.
+It is an out of box enterprise solution.
+It supports different databases, application servers and integration interfaces with third-party systems.
+I am going to use this example for describing the rest of *S.O.L.I.D.*

-I.e. in our case, inside infrastructure team there is an agreement: if you deploy ibm java role or oracle java or openjdk, you will have executable java binary.
+For example in our case, there is an agreement inside infrastructure team : if you deploy ibm java role or oracle java or openjdk, you will have executable java binary.
 We need  it because top*level Ansible roles depend on that.
 Also, it allows us to swap java implementation without modifying application installing logic.

-Unfortunately, there is no syntax sugar for that in Ansible playbooks it means that you must keep it in mind during developing Ansible roles.
+Unfortunately, there is no syntax sugar for that in Ansible playbooks.
+It means that you must keep it in mind while developing Ansible roles.

 ### The Interface Segregation Principle